sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 :::caution
 Windows supports paths up to 255 characters.
 When you access a path longer than 255 characters, you'll see a `FileNotFound` exception.

-To overcome this limit, you can use [extended paths](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry). `dlt` recognizes both regular and UNC extended paths.
+To overcome this limit, you can use [extended paths](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry). `data_load_tool` recognizes both regular and UNC extended paths.

 ```toml
 [destination.regular_extended]